Please note there are no vacancies for new applications to this course for September 2022.

 The next step

 The certificate in counselling gives you the chance to develop counselling skills, so it is useful for a wide range of roles and also a first step towards full qualification as a Professional Counsellor.
-UWE Bristol also provides a Diploma in Professional Studies Counselling, which you can apply for when you have completed this Certificate successfully.
-Alternatively, if you have an undergraduate Psychology degree (with Graduate Basis for Chartership with the British Psychological Society), completing the certificate enables you to apply for our Professional Doctorate in Counselling Psychology.
+This is a foundation enabling you to apply for our professional counsellor qualification on our MA Counselling and Psychotherapy.If you have an undergraduate Psychology degree (with Graduate Basis for Chartership with the British Psychological Society), completing the certificate enables you to apply for our Professional Doctorate in Counselling Psychology.

 We introduce counselling skills through student-centred and experiential learning techniques, with the opportunity to consider a wide variety of counselling-related subjects.
 For example, you will investigate different models of counselling and learn what it is like to be a client.
 You'll come to clearly understand client-counsellor contracts, develop self-awareness and learn when counselling is appropriate.
 You will also be trained in the safe and ethical use of counselling skills, and develop an awareness of its limitations.